Z3r0cks/Master_Thesis/thesis/main.typ

 After capturing multiple images of a scene from different perspectives and obtaining the extrinsic and intrinsic camera parameters, the neural network uses the pixels from each image to cast rays into the scene.
 These rays are divided into samples (points) at specific intervals.
 Each point has its own coordinates in the scene and a direction derived from the ray.

 While the densities $sigma$ are determined by the exact position in space, the RGB values $c$ also requires the direction $theta , phi.alt$.
 This is important for multi-view representation because viewing the same position from different angles can reveal different content.
 This technique allows for the correct rendering of reflections and lighting effects depending on the perspective.
 To achieve this, the first eight layers of the MLP process the 3D coordinates $X = x , y , z$, outputting a density value and a feature vector.
 This feature vector is then combined with the viewing direction as polar coordinates $theta , phi.alt$ (the pixel perspective), and passed into the final layer, which returns normalized RGB color values @mildenhall_nerf_2020.
 Formally, this function can be represented as: \
+\
 $ X , theta , phi.alt arrow.r R G B , sigma $ \
-This function is important for solving the first problem of this thesis.
+This function is important for solving a challenge of this thesis.
 To estimate the point on an object, a method is needed to calculate the correct density when the point is as close as possible to the obstacle.
 #figure(image("images/related_work/nerf_rays.png", width: 60%), caption: [Illustration of rays in NeRF.
 Casting a ray for each pixel from an image, which includes the 5D input direction $theta, phi$ and sampling points as a coordinate $x, y, z$.
-The direction and the coordinates are the input for the neural network, which outputs the density $sigma$ and the RGB value (illustration by author).])<fig:nerf_rays>
+The direction and the coordinates are the input for the neural network, which outputs the density $sigma$ and the RGB value.])<fig:nerf_rays>

-there are additional methods for pose estimation beyond those employed by colmap.
-One such method is marker-based pose estimation, which utilizes Aruco markers. \
-#text(fill: blue, [Online gibt es ein Video bei dem jemand so ein Gaussian Splat mit  Marker erstellt.
-Ich würde sowas zwar gerne selbst testen, aber habe dafür leider keine Zeit mehr.
-Habe angefragt, das Dataset und die transforms.json zu bekommen und ein Zusage bekommen: https://www.youtube.com/watch?v=08NYHDwOqow])

 === Volume Sampling in Neural Radiance Fields <volume_sampling>
 A critical component of NeRFs is the sampling strategy employed to evaluate the radiance field along camera rays.
 This section discusses the stratified sampling approach used in NeRFs, explaining how it selects sample points along rays, computes transmittance to detect potential object intersections, retrieves RGB and density values, and ultimately renders the scene from a chosen perspective.\